Computational complexity of Berry phase estimation in topological phases of matter: Introduction

 \subsection{Proof overview}

-\paragraph{Containment and our new quantum algorithm for BPE} The key technical contribution {in terms of algorithmic aspects of Berry phase estimation} is a new quantum algorithm that removes the symmetry restrictions of Murta et al.~\cite{murta2020berry}, which limited the Berry phase to $[0,\pi)$.
+\paragraph{Containment and our new quantum algorithm for BPE} The key technical contribution {in terms of algorithmic aspects of Berry phase estimation} is a new quantum algorithm that removes the symmetry restrictions of Murta et al.~\cite{murta2020berry}, which limited the Berry phase to $[0,\pi)$ {with a simple observation}.
 Our method compares two adiabatic evolutions with different energy scales: the Berry phase remains invariant, while the dynamical phase rescales, enabling their separation.
 Using quantum phase estimation, we recover $\theta_B$ modulo $2\pi$ with inverse-polynomial precision.
-Given a guiding state $\ket{c}$ with inverse-polynomial overlap with $\ket{\psi(0)}$, standard ground-state preparation techniques~\cite{ge2019faster,lin2020near} yield $\ket{\psi(0)}$ efficiently, after which our procedure runs in polynomial depth.
+Given \RED{a polynomial-size classical description of} a guiding state $\ket{c}$ \RED{from which $\ket{c}$ can be efficiently prepared, and assuming that $\ket{c}$ has} inverse-polynomial overlap with $\ket{\psi(0)}$, standard ground-state preparation techniques~\cite{ge2019faster,lin2020near} yield $\ket{\psi(0)}$ efficiently, after which our procedure runs in polynomial depth.
 Hence, BPE with a guiding state is contained in \BQP. {Containment in \dUQMA~and $\mathsf{P}^{\mathsf{PGQMA[log]}}$} also comes from this new quantum algorithm.

-\paragraph{\BQP-hardness} In order to show the \BQP-hardness of the Berry phase estimation problem, we provide a new circuit-to-Hamiltonian construction.
+\paragraph{\BQP-hardness} In order to show the \BQP-hardness of the Berry phase estimation problem, we provide \RED{an adaptation of the standard Feynman--Kitaev circuit-to-Hamiltonian construction}.
 The constructed Hamiltonian takes the form